By: Jason Lee

 - Reverse Match – These are matches that are looking for someone like you.
 (You might not have selected that you’re looking for someone like them).

-Discover used to double as their search function.
+Discover used to double as the site’s search function.
 However, that’s changed and search is now it’s separate thing.
 What Match did was merged Discover with Daily Matches (swipe-style dating).
 Here’s how that works:

 Even if your potential match doesn’t use this function, it’s still a great way to see your matches not just in a boring list format.
 Here’s what it looks like.
 Again, we blurred out things and removed the private information.